sharronesofer/visual_dm/docs/Development_Bible.md

 ## Technical Framework

-**Summary:** Details the overarching technical architecture, core systems, and development workflows that support Visual DM's functionality.

-**Improvement Notes:** Add diagrams illustrating system relationships and data flows.

 ### Architecture Overview

-**Improvement Notes:** Need more detail on how systems communicate with each other.

 The Visual DM architecture is built on a clean separation between business logic and infrastructure concerns, following a modular system design where each gameplay domain is encapsulated in its own system folder.